volchan/rails_template/Readme.md

 This is the rails template I used for my Rails 5.2 projects as a freelance developer.
 Its goal is to allow to begin new rails application easily, with a modern and efficient configuration and with good set of defaults.
 The project is still very much a work in progress.
 So do not expect it to be 100% bug free.
 [Contributions][], ideas and help are really welcome.

-This project is inspired by the template developed by Matt Brictson.
+This project is inspired by the template developed by [Damien Le Thiec](https://github.com/damienlethiec).
 Have a look [here][] to compare both.

 ## Requirements